You did it!

 If you buy to close after you sell to open and sell to close after you buy to open, when do you exercise your options?

 Exercising an option is used when you want to convert your option position into stock.
-Most option traders never actually want to convert their options to stock, therefore, exercising options is rarely used.
+Most options traders never actually want to convert their options to stock, therefore, exercising options are rarely used.

 There are times you may want to take possession of stock by converting your options.
-In order to exercise your options, you must be long a call or long a put.
+To exercise your options, you must be long a call or long a put.

 Short options never have the ability to exercise their options, short options can only be assigned.